kennethlynne/generator-angular-xl/README.md

 Creates the necessary code to stub out CRUD calls to `example.com/api/users` a CRUD API in the `dev` folder of your project.
 It will automatically intercept all calls done through ```$http``` to the API and reply with data after the given delay, when ever you are ready to implement with a real API set ```useMocks: false``` in `config/config.js`.
 The mocks are excluded from the build by default.

-### Page
+### State
-Pages are located under `app/pages`.
+States are located under `app/states`.
 A page basically is a controller, with a view and page specific styling.
 Routes are specified using the powerful Angular-UI Route API in the config section in the controller.

 Example:
 ```bash
 yo angular-xl:page user
 ```

-Produces `app/pages/user/index/user.js`, `test/spec/pages/user/index/user.js`, `app/pages/user/index/views/user.html` and `app/pages/user/styles/_user.scss`
+Produces `app/states/user/index/user.js`, `test/spec/states/user/index/user.js`, `app/states/user/index/views/user.html` and `app/states/user/styles/_user.scss`

 ### Routing
 Routes are configured in `app/config/routes.js`.
 Each individual controller registers its own route.

 ### Controller
-Generates a controller in `app/pages` and an accompanying test in `test/spec/pages`.
+Generates a controller in `app/states` and an accompanying test in `test/spec/states`.
 Every controller is generated with an accompanying initService, that is responsible for fetching data and returning a promise.
 This helps you load data *before* the controller is instantiated.

 Example: